pinellolab/CRISPResso2/README.md

 --dsODN: dsODN sequence -- Reads containing the dsODN are labeled and quantified. (default: '')

 --debug: Show debug messages (default: False)

+-v or --verbosity: Verbosity level of output to the console (1-4), 4 is the most verbose.
+If parameter `--debug` is set `--verbosity` is overridden and set to 4. (default=3)

 --no_rerun: Don't rerun CRISPResso2 if a run using the same parameters has already been finished. (default: False)